andycranston/mbtester/README.md

 One argument required.
 Append the current result values (10 in total) to the file name argument.
 Use CSV (comma seperated values) format.
 The results are printed to the screen as well.
-If the file name argument does not exist it is created.
+If the file name does not exist it is created.

 Example: